The Source of Fiji Culture

 The Muslims, who make up about 15% of the Indian population, worship in numerous mosques throughout Fiji.
 The major holidays are the fasting period of Ramadan, the two Eids and the Prophet Mohammed’s birthday.

-Firewalking in Fiji is also practised by Indians at an annual purification ritual called Trenial.
+Firewalking in Fiji is also practiced by Indians at an annual purification ritual called Trenial.
 It is performed at the Mariamman Temple in Suva and other locations in July or August.
 Hindu firewalking differs from the Fijian custom (see the earlier Culture section) in that the Indians walk across a shallow trench of burning embers whereas the Fijians stroll across a large pit of hot stones.
-Trenial is accompanied by the placing of theresual (three-pronged forks, tridents) into cheeks, hands, ears, nose and tongue prior to walking over the red-hot coals.
+Trenial is accompanied by the placing of three-pronged forks or tridents into cheeks, hands, ears, nose and tongue prior to walking over the red-hot coals.

 During the 10-day period of preparation, devotees must sleep on the hardwood floor of the temple where the firewalking will occur; eat two meals a day of bland food (not the usual spicy Indian fare which is associated with lust and bodily satisfaction); bathe in cold water twice a day; abstain from alcohol, tobacco and sex; wear a minimum amount of clothing; devote time to prayer, confession and holy scriptures; and refrain from ill-feelings towards each other.
 If that isn’t enough, the faithful must submit to the disciplinary whip of the priest.
 Whippings are held in the morning and evening, following prayer.